Lincolnshire's public rights of way remain open, but please follow the Government's guidance when exercising, including:

 Request land protection

 A landowner can choose to protect their land against new public rights of way.
-They can also protect their land against being registered as a town/village green.
+They can also protect their land against being registered as a town or village green.

 We charge a fee for registrations which is payable after application.